matthw/matthw.github.io/content/posts/2022/automatically-unpacking-icedid-stage1-with-angr/index.md

             print("found potential rc4 code: 0x%x"%func.addr)
 ```

-We discard the offsets if:
+We discard an offset if:
-- they do not belong to a function
+- it does not belong to a function
-- they belong to a function with no predecessors (meaning it's not called)
+- it belongs to a function with no predecessors (meaning it's not called)
-- they belong to a function with more than 2 predecessors (called from more than 2 different places)
+- it belongs to a function with more than 2 predecessors (called from more than 2 different places)
   - *the RC4 function should only be called from one place - 2 is being conservative*